liufengyun/oopsla23-artifact/README.md

 The meanings of each column are as follows:

 - **Snippet Name:** The name of the snippet.
-- **Expected:** Will be `warning` if the test should produce initialization warnings, and `no warning` if the test should pass the checker.
+- **Expected:** Will be `warning` if the test should produce initialization warnings, and `no warning` if the test should pass the check.
 - **Actual:** Will be `warning` if the checker produced warnings on this test, and `no warning` if the it did not.
 - **Status:** Will be `pass` if the Expected column matches the Actual column, and `fail` otherwise.